software-mansion/protostar/website/docs/tutorials/04-configuration-file.md

 - to create a [Command Configuration](#command) named `mainnet` for the [`declare` command](/docs/cli-reference#declare), add `[profile.mainnet.declare]` section
 - to create a [Shared Configuration](#shared-configuration) named `testnet`, add `[profile.testnet.project]` section

-To use a profile, specify the [-p or --profile argument](/docs/cli-reference#-p---profile-string) followed by the name of the profile.
+To use a profile, add the [-p or --profile argument](/docs/cli-reference#-p---profile-string) followed by the name of the profile.
 For example, to use the [`declare` command](/docs/cli-reference#declare) with the `testnet` profile, run:
 ```console
 protostar -p devnet declare